 If you’ve followed my posts, you know that I believe healthcare providers should pay close attention to HIPAA violations so they can better spot weaknesses in their own compliance.
 A recent HIPAA violation provides an interesting lesson for employers even if they aren’t covered under the HIPAA regulations.

-In a recent case, a woman was fired from her job as office manager for a construction company.
+In a recent case, a woman was fired from her job as an office manager for a construction company.
 She was then hired by a local health care provider and subsequently by an insurance carrier.
 In her new roles, she accessed the medical records of employees at the construction company without permission and even sent the (very) personal records of the woman who replaced her to the company controller.
-She’s since pled guilty to one count of wrongful disclosure of health information with intent to cause harm, for which she faces a potential fine and jail time.
+She’s since pled guilty to one count of wrongful disclosure of health information with the intent to cause harm, for which she faces a potential fine and jail time.
 If you’re interested, you can read more details about the case in this article in the HIPAA Journal.